HackerSchool/Arquimedia/README.md

 ## Installation

-1. Start by  creating a local environment:
+1. Start by  creating a local environment in `backend`:
 `python3 -m venv env`

 2. You  then activate the environment: